 PPL seeks to develop and execute marketing programs that appeal to its customers by differentiating Pizza Pizza and Pizza 73 from its competitors, thereby attracting new customers, building customer loyalty and increasing frequency of visits.
-With a substantial restaurant presence in Ontario, PPL supports the Pizza Pizza brand primarily with digital, radio, television and print advertising such as flyers, as well as billboards at major venues such as Toronto's Air Canada Centre and Ottawa's Canadian Tire Centre.
+PPL supports the Pizza Pizza brand primarily with digital, radio, television and print advertising such as flyers, as well as billboards at major venues such as Toronto's Air Canada Centre and Ottawa's Canadian Tire Centre.
 PPL targets a broad market through different advertising mediums, including digital media, printed media, radio and television for its Pizza 73 branded restaurants.
+Major sponsorships are in place with the Calgary Flames and Edmonton Oilers.
 Printed media is used to target specific geographic areas and conveys considerably more information to consumers including price points and menu offerings compared to other forms of media.
 Radio and television advertising is used to increase brand awareness, and to reinforce specific offerings.
 Advertising funds are also directed towards the development of other materials, such as point of purchase promotions and coupons.
-For the year ended December 28, 2014, PPL's annualized marketing expenditures exceeded \$33,000,000 on its promotional and advertising programs.
+For the 52-week period ended January 1, 2017, PPL's annualized marketing expenditures exceeded \$38,000,000 on its promotional and advertising programs.

-Sales promotions and contests, coupons and special discounts, cross promotions with strategic partners and limited-time menu offerings are also used to stimulate purchases and introduce new products, such as the recently added line of international pizzas and the new Pizzadillas.
+Sales promotions and contests, coupons and special discounts, cross promotions with strategic partners and limited-time menu offerings are also used to stimulate purchases and introduce new products, such as chicken toppings, wings and other chicken offerings which are sourced from chickens "raised without antibiotics".
 In addition, the marketing fund supports local hockey teams, special community events, public service programs and several charitable organizations.